 The Task Force is a government supported panel composed of national medical experts whose recommendations influence healthcare providers and both public and private insurance coverage decisions.
-Preventive screenings rated “A” or “B” by the Task Force are covered by the Affordable Care Act.
+Preventive screenings rated “A” or “B,” by the Task Force are covered by the Affordable Care Act.
 The latest recommendation are a “C” rating for men aged 55-69 and a “D” rating for men age 70 and above.
-The rating for men aged 55-69 is an improvement from the “D” rating the Task Force issued in 2012 for prostate cancer using the prostate-specific antigen (PSA) screening test.
+The latest rating for men aged 55-69 is an improvement from the Task Force’s 2012 “D” rating for screenings for prostate cancer using the prostate-specific antigen (PSA) screening test.

 “We believe that the new recommendation will encourage men to take a more active role in their health and wellness,” said Ana Fadich, Vice President of Men’s Health Network.
 “We are hopeful that the Task Force will be more inclusive of men age 70 and older in future recommendations.”

-The latest recommendations come more than a year after the Task Force announced its plans to reconsider its rating for PSA screenings.
+The latest recommendations come more than year after the Task Force announced its plans to reconsider the rating for PSA screenings.
 Krist said the USPSTF used that time gather more than 600 comments, feedback, and input from medical experts and advocacy groups.

-Still, the latest recommendations leave little guidance for high-risk groups such African American men, veterans, and men with a family history of prostate cancer.
-Those groups made a significantly smaller size of the sample group the recommendations were based off and in some cases, weren’t included at all.
+Advocacy groups suggested that the Task Force issue an “I,” or Insufficient, rating for groups that lack sufficient evidence and data.
+High-risk groups such as African American men, veterans, and men with a family history of prostate cancer made a significantly smaller size of the sample group the recommendations or were not included in some cases.